Post Baccalaureate Teaching Certificate

 Your Courses in Teaching

-The Post Baccalaureate Teaching Certificate program begins with three (3) core courses that you must complete.
+The Post Baccalaureate Teaching Certificate program begins with four (4) core courses that you must complete.
 Then, you will choose to pursue either the Elementary Education Certificate-Level pathway or the Secondary Education Certificate-Level pathway to complete your coursework.

 EPP 511 English Language Learners in the Classroom

 EPP 530 Serving Exceptional Learners

 EPP 531 Assessing Learners

 To be eligible for the Post Baccalaureate Teaching Certificate, you must:

 - Complete all required coursework (27 credits for the Post Baccalaureate Teaching Certificate – Elementary Education or 24 credits for the Post Baccalaureate Teaching Certificate – Secondary Education)

 - A minimum cumulative grade point average of 3.00 in all coursework attempted at the University